TekPossible-Systems/tekpossible-resume/README.md

-# TekPossible Global Emergency and Operations Deterrence System (GEODeS)
+# Resume - Griffin Kiesecker
 ## Purpose
-This is an application operating on fake data.
-The main use of the application is to practice my DevOps using AWS and IaC tools to maintain a secure baseline that has little to no downtime.
+This is my resume.
+I created it to prove 2 things:
-## Functionality
+1. I can write and maintain a web application via AWS DevOps principles.
-1. Serve as a way to catgorize fake bad pillows (villow pillows) and their last known locations/list of crimes
+2. I can use the CDK to deploy all infrastructure needed to deploy the CI/CD and NodeJS server infrastructure.
+I can also use a CI/CD pipeline to deploy any changes to the infrastructure

-2. Serve as a way to update information about the nefarious pillows and their updates
+A link to the resume is [https://resume.tekpossible.com](here).